nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/digital-asset-management-dam/how-to-contribute-picture-conversions.md

         version: '1'

 ---
-Picture conversions are used to fill the picture views (stored in the `picture:views`&nbsp;field of a document having the&nbsp;`Picture` facet).
+Picture conversions are used to fill the picture views (stored in the `picture:views` field of a document having the `Picture` facet).
 The default ones are: Thumbnail, Small, Medium, OriginalJpeg.

-Picture conversions are simple XML contributions done on the&nbsp;[`pictureConversions`](http://explorer.nuxeo.com/nuxeo/site/distribution/latest/viewExtensionPoint/org.nuxeo.ecm.platform.picture.ImagingComponent--pictureConversions) extension point of the&nbsp;[`org.nuxeo.ecm.platform.picture.ImagingComponent`](http://explorer.nuxeo.com/nuxeo/site/distribution/latest/viewComponent/org.nuxeo.ecm.platform.picture.ImagingComponent) component.
+Picture conversions are simple XML contributions done on the [`pictureConversions`](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20DM-7.10/viewExtensionPoint/org.nuxeo.ecm.platform.picture.ImagingComponent--pictureConversions) extension point of the [`org.nuxeo.ecm.platform.picture.ImagingComponent`](http://explorer.nuxeo.com/nuxeo/site/distribution/Nuxeo%20DM-7.10/viewComponent/org.nuxeo.ecm.platform.picture.ImagingComponent) component.

-Picture conversions are working only on documents having the&nbsp;`Picture` facet.
+Picture conversions are working only on documents having the `Picture` facet.

 {{#> callout type='info' }}